sergeypanin1994/octane/README.md

 1) Transaction can have multiple signers, one of whom is the transaction fee payer.
 There is no single "msg.sender".

 2) Transaction can have multiple instructions interacting with different programs that are executed atomically.
-If one instruction fail, whole transactions fails.
+If one instruction fails, the whole transaction fails.

 3) Each instruction refers to accounts it touches as writable or readable.
-It allows to validate transactions before signing.
+It allows validating transactions before signing.

 A user creates a transaction that contains an instruction for a small token transfer to Octane, along with whatever else their transaction is supposed to do.

-The user partially signs the transaction, authorizing it to make the transfer, and so it can't be modified by Octane or MITM attacks.
+The user partially signs the transaction, authorizing it to make the transfer, ensuring it can't be modified by Octane or MITM attacks.

 The user sends the serialized transaction to an Octane REST API endpoint.